 8. Ichi Ni Izakaya

 Ichi Ni Izakaya celebrates our two favourite epicurean mainstays–small bites and alcohol–in spectacular fashion.
 This wildly popular St. Kilda destination covers all the classics while keeping the prices within reason.
-Order a fresh pint of beer or a glass of cold sake and pair that with some yakitori and resoundingly fresh sashimi.
-In other words, indulge to your heart’s content at one of Melbourne’s best Japanese restaurants.
+Order a crisp pint of beer or a glass of cold sake and pair that with some yakitori and resoundingly fresh sashimi.

 Address: 127 Brunswick St, Fitzroy VIC 3065